CarlosAndresd/f_abm/docs/Command_Line_Interface.md

 ## Part 1: First simulation using the default values

 After executing the Python program `start.py` you will be asked to enter 8 simulation parameters.
 All these options have default values which we will use in this first part.
-Some of the defaut options can be seen in the square brackets.
+Some of the default options can be seen in the square brackets.

 So feel free to press `ENTER` 8 times.
 You will see something like this: